 4.26 Further to the discussion of health effects on physical and psychosocial health as well as the general principles of recommendation, and taken into consideration the scientific information and recommendations from overseas professional authorities and local context, the following 10 tips are prepared to provide more detailed advice on some areas of concern.
-Noting that the use of Internet and electronic screen products could bring various benefits and convenience to our daily lives, the health tips aim to serve as reference to encourage healthy use of the technology through minimizing the potential harmful health effects that may be relating to its use.
+Noting that the use of Internet and electronic screen products could bring various benefits and convenience to our daily lives, the health tips aim to serve as reference to encourage healthy use of the technology and minimize the potential harmful health effects that may be related to its use.

-I. Be physically active, go outdoor 6-11
+1 Be physically active, go outdoor 6-11

-Consecutive use for more than one hour of Internet and electronic screen products including smartphones, tablet personal computers, video games, or televisions is discouraged.

-Physical activities are encouraged:

-Pre-schoolers: Accumulate at least three hours physical activities daily

-- Under 2 years old: Parents can give more opportunities for motor activities by allowing toddlers to run and walk instead of being carried or riding in a baby stroller - 2 to 6 years old: Parents and teachers should encourage play, stretching, aerobic, muscle strengthening and group activities daily.
+- 1.1 Consecutive use for more than one hour of Internet and electronic screen products including smartphones, tablet personal computers, video games, or televisions is discouraged. - 1.2 Physical activities are encouraged: - 1.2.1 Pre-schoolers: Accumulate at least three hours physical activities daily - 1.2.1.1 Under 2 years old: Parents can give more opportunities for motor activities by allowing toddlers to run and walk instead of being carried or riding in a baby stroller. - 1.2.1.2 2 to 6 years old: Parents and teachers should encourage play, stretching, aerobic, muscle strengthening and group activities daily.
 At home, light intensity activities (e.g. playing with toys, dressing up, packing school bags, etc.) on top of more vigorous ones (e.g. brisk walking, riding tricycle, playing hide-and-seek, etc.) are the range of activities good for young children's health and growth.

-Primary and secondary school students: Accumulate at least one hour of moderate- to vigorous-intensity physical activity daily

-- Moderate-intensity physical activities: swimming, cycling or playing volleyball, etc. - Vigorous-intensity physical activities: playing basketball, football or rope skipping, etc.
+- 1.2.2 Primary and secondary school students: Accumulate at least one hour of moderate- to vigorous-intensity physical activity daily - 1.2.2.1 Moderate-intensity physical activities: swimming, cycling or playing volleyball, etc. - 1.2.2.2 Vigorous-intensity physical activities: playing basketball, football or rope skipping, etc.

-II.
-Engage in interactive activities in real life 12-16
+2 Engage in interactive activities in real life12-16

-Play time and talking between children and parents, especially for younger children, is encouraged for emotional bonding and social development.

-Group activities are encouraged for development of social and communication skills as well as emotional management.

-Parents and teachers are encouraged to appreciate and acknowledge the importance of non-academic achievements in the holistic development of children and adolescents.
+- 2.1 Play time and talking between children and parents, especially for younger children, is encouraged for emotional bonding and social development. - 2.2 Group activities are encouraged for development of social and communication skills as well as emotional management. - 2.3 Parents and teachers are encouraged to appreciate and acknowledge the importance of non-academic achievements in the holistic development of children and adolescents.

-III.
-Limit screen time and choose screen activities wisely 6,10,15-17
+3 Limit screen time and choose screen activities wisely ^{6,10,15-17}

-The following suggestions on screen time for children and adolescents are recommended.
+- 3.1 The following suggestions on screen time for children and adolescents are recommended. - 3.1.1 Pre-schoolers: - 3.1.1.1 Under 2 years old: Avoid screen time as far as possible.

-Pre-schoolers:

-Under 2 years old: Avoid screen time as far as possible.
 Parents should spend as much quality time with children as possible to replace screen time in order to promote the cognitive, physical, social and emotional development of children.
-In any case, children should not be left alone with the electronic screen products.

-2 to 6 years old: If electronic screen products have to be used, screen time should be limited to no more than two hours a day and under the guidance and supervision by parents or teachers.

-Primary school students:
+In any case, children should not be left alone with the electronic screen products. - 3.1.1.2 2 to 6 years old: If electronic screen products have to be used, screen time should be limited to no more than two hours a day and under the guidance and supervision by parents or teachers. - 3.1.2 Primary school students: